 The Campanile Known as The Leaning Tower of Pisa

 Probably this is the information you have been waiting for because most people who visit the Square of Miracles come to see the Leaning Tower of Pisa.
 We’ve mentioned above but we actually visited the Square of Miracles for one reason alone and that was the tower.
-It was during a cruise holiday where we were taken to Pisa and then Florence, which meant we only got one hour within the square itself.
+It was during a cruise holiday where we were taken to Pisa and then Florence from our cruise ship, which meant we only got one hour within the square itself.
 That’s not a long time when you have so much to see, but it is do-able, depending on the time of year and how busy the crowds are.
 We visited in June 2022 and although there were quite a few people when we arrive, we still managed quite a bit.

 To start with we expected the tower to be on its own, or in the middle of a city or town, a little like the Duomo in Florence.
 When we arrived at this walled square and saw the other beautiful buildings we were surprised.
 Although wanting to visit the Leaning Tower of Pisa, we didn’t think we would be as taken with it as we were.
 As you can imagine we have seen some incredible sights around the world, so this was just another tick off the bucket list.
 But we absolutely loved it, especially when you add in the surroundings.
 The look of the tower matches the other buildings, especially with its white marble design and eight columned stories including the chamber for the bell.